-With four answers above, we can say that the human still faces up to infectious diseases.
-In order to implement proper infection control measures and prevention campaigns with large scale, knowing well the features of the disease is quite important.
+With the four answers above, we can say that the human still faces up to infectious diseases.
+In order to implement large-scale proper infection control measures and prevention campaigns , knowing well the features of the disease is quite important.
 Clear that the disease transmission methods depend on the characteristics of each disease and the nature of the microorganism that causes it.
 In the shape of this thesis, we will investigate popular infectious diseases with transmission by direct contact.
-This transmission requires a close contact between an infected person and a susceptible person, such as touching an infected individual, kissing, sexual contact with oral secreations, or contact with body lesions.
+This transmission requires a close contact between an infected person and a susceptible person, such as touching an infected individual, kissing, sexual contact with oral secretions, or contact with body lesions.
 Therefore, these diseases usually occur between members of the same household or close friends and family.
 In particular, measles will be mainly studied throughout this thesis.
 Because measles is a highly contagious, serious disease caused by a virus.
-It is a typical disease for the infectious diseases with the direct transmission.
-In 1980, it killed an estimated 2.6 milion deaths each year before we had the widespread vaccination policies.
-It is spread very fast by coughing and sneezing in human communities via close interpersonal contact or direct contact with secretions.
+It is a typical infectious disease with direct transmission.
+In 1980, it killed an estimated 2.6 milion people each year before widespread vaccination policies.
+It spreads very fast through coughing and sneezing in human communities via close interpersonal contact or direct contact with secretions.
 Its main symptoms consist of high fever, cough, runny nose and red eyes.
 These first symptoms usually take from 10 to 12 days after exposure to an infectious person, and lasts 4 to 7 days [panum1988observations].
 In fact, now there is no proper treatment for measles to totally prevent the spread of measles except routine measles vaccination policy for children.
 According to the report by the World Health Organization (WHO), since 2002 measles was eradicated from U.S. However, especially in developing countries, measles vaccination has not been extensively popularized in the entire world.
 Beside the obtained results, for example, in 2013, there was about 84% of the world's children having received one dose of measles vaccine, and during 2000-2013, measles vaccination prevented an estimated 15.6 million deaths; we have had to face up about 145700 measles deaths globally- estimated 400 deaths every day or 16 deaths every hour in 2013.
-Measles becomes one of the leading causes of death among young children in the world, although now we are having a big stock of measles vaccines safe and always available.
+Measles becomes one of the leading causes of death among young children in the world, although now we are having a big stock of safe and readily available measles vaccines.

-The mass policy (or the routine measles vaccination policy for mealses) that vaccinates the maximum number of children before certain age, is the oldest (started from the 1950s in the rich countries) and is now the most used.
-The policy has obtained clear results in the way where it has gotten a clear decrease of the incidence in most of countries.
-However, the problem of this vaccination policy is too expensive, ineffective and quite impossible to implement in poor countries, especially in Africa because of both financial and logistical problems. (e.g. the WHO project “Extended Programm on Immunization” in Vietnam for the measles extinction before 2012 is failed [WHOProjectEPI]).
+Mass policy (or the routine measles vaccination policy for measles) that vaccinates the maximum number of children before a certain age, is the oldest (started from the 1950s in the rich countries) and is now the most used.
+The policy has obtained clear results: a clear decrease of the incidence in most countries.
+However, the problem of this vaccination policy is too expensive, ineffective and quite impossible to implement in poor countries, especially in Africa because of both financial and logistical problems. (e.g. the WHO project “Extended Program on Immunization” in Vietnam for the measles extinction before 2012 failed [WHOProjectEPI]).
 In addition, when a vaccination policy is performed in a country, there is only one policy deployed, but in modeling, we can realize many policies and assess their results.

 In short, measles is still a common and often fatal disease in the world.
-We need still very much model the transmission dynamics of measles and investigate the effect of vaccination on the spread of measles in the entire world.
-More largely, we need give new optimal vaccination policies in Artificial Intelligence in order that these policies may become more effective, less expensive, and take into account the spatial dimension for all popular infectious diseases.
+We still very much need to model the transmission dynamics of measles and investigate the effect of vaccination on the spread of measles in the entire world.
+More largely, we need to give new optimal vaccination policies in Artificial Intelligence in order that these policies may become more effective, less expensive, and take into account the spatial dimension for all popular infectious diseases.